crystal-term/prompt/README.md

 ### `#mask`

-f you require input of confidential information use `mask` method.
+If you require input of confidential information use `mask` method.
 By default each character that is printed is replaced by a `•` symbol.
 All configuration options applicable to `#ask` method can be used with `mask` as well.

 ```crystal
 prompt.mask("What is your secret?")